lych77/evon/README.md

 - `@evon(unsub, lock)`
 - `@evon(lock, wait, queue)`

 Annotations are case-sensitive.
 The order of the flags doesn't matter.
-Some flags can only be used under certain conditions, will be detailed below.
+Some flags can only be used under certain conditions, will be detailed later.

 `@evon` annotations apply only to `func` type or `interface` type definitions.
 They can reside *anywhere* within the documenting comment texts of the types, while there can be at most *one* annotation per type.
 For type groups, one annotation can be applied to affect all members in a group: